BestTimesToVisit.com Logo

 When's the absolute best time to visit St. Louis, and what should I pack for it?

-For that perfect sweet spot, aim for late spring (May-June) or early fall (September-October).
-The weather is usually gorgeous, ideal for exploring Forest Park or catching a Cardinals game without the oppressive summer heat or winter chill.
-Pack layers, as St. Louis weather can be a bit unpredictable, but definitely include comfortable walking shoes – you'll be doing a lot of it!
+Honestly, late spring (May-June) and early fall (September-October) are St. Louis' sweet spots.
+The weather is usually gorgeous, perfect for exploring Forest Park or catching a Cardinals game without the oppressive summer heat or winter chill.
+Pack layers, though – St. Louis weather can be a bit unpredictable, so a light jacket or sweater is always a good idea, even in summer.

-Beyond the Gateway Arch, what's a must-see St. Louis attraction that most tourists miss?
+Beyond the Gateway Arch, what's a St. Louis experience locals rave about?

 How easy is it to get around St. Louis without a car?